AU-ExoMars/PCOT/mkdocs/docs/roadmap.md

 ## Future releases

 * Preparing for filter aberration and de-hardwiring cameras:
-    * Filter aberration parameters added to parameters in filters.py
     * Actual values removed from filters.py and put into a config file
     * PANCAM/AUPE camera types no longer hardwired but got from that config
+    * Filter aberration parameters added to this config
 * Filter aberration
     * Node (or func??) to convert aberration to image
     * Calculate and process in canvas spectrum